On the Existence of Reactive Strategies Resilient to Delay: Results

 Before we present our results, we need to specify how to measure the size of games and delay games, especially how winning conditions are represented (recall that, so far, they are just $\omega$-languages).
-In the following, we only consider $\omega$-regular winning conditions specified by $\omega$-automata (see \cref{subsec:automata}) or formulas of Linear Temporal Logic (LTL)~\cite{Pnueli}, which subsume the typical specification languages for winning conditions.
-Hence, the size of a game~$(S, s_0, S_0, S_1, \Sigma_0, \Sigma_1, \trans, \win)$ under delayed control is given by the sum~$\size{S} + \size{\Sigma_0} + \size{\Sigma_1} + \size{\win}$, where $\size{\win}$ is the size of an automaton or LTL formula (measured in the number of distinct subformulas) representing $\win$.
+In the following, we only consider $\omega$-regular winning conditions specified by $\omega$-automata (see \autoref{subsec:automata}) or formulas of Linear Temporal Logic (LTL)~\cite{Pnueli}, which subsume the typical specification languages for winning conditions.
+Hence, the size of a game~$(S, s_0, S_c, S_e, \Sigma_c, \Sigma_e, \trans, \win)$ under delayed control is given by the sum~$\size{S} + \size{\Sigma_c} + \size{\Sigma_e} + \size{\win}$, where $\size{\win}$ is the size of an automaton or LTL formula (measured in the number of distinct subformulas) representing $\win$, depending on whether $\win$ is specified by an automaton or a formula.
 Analogously, for a delay game~$\delaygame{L}$, we define the size of $L$ as the size of an automaton or LTL formula (measured in the number of distinct subformulas) representing $L$.
 The bound~$k$ is encoded in binary, if necessary.

-\paragraph{Safety.}
+\subsection{Safety}

-A game~$\arenagame = (S, s_0, S_0, S_1, \Sigma_0, \Sigma_1, \trans, \win)$ with winning condition~$\win$ is a safety game if $\win$ is accepted by a deterministic safety automaton.
+A game~$\arenagame = (S, s_0, S_c, S_e, \Sigma_c, \Sigma_e, \trans, \win)$ with winning condition~$\win$ is a safety game if $\win$ is accepted by a deterministic safety automaton.

-\begin{remark} When Chen et al.\ introduced safety games under delayed control, they did not use automata to specify their winning plays, but instead equipped the game with a set of unsafe states and declared all those plays winning for controller that never visit an unsafe state.
+\begin{rem} When Chen et al.\ introduced safety games under delayed control, they did not use automata to specify their winning plays, but instead equipped the game with a set of unsafe states and declared all those plays winning for controller that never visit an unsafe state.
 It is straightforward to see that our definition is equivalent, as their definition is captured by a deterministic safety automaton with two states.
-Conversely, taking the product of a game and a deterministic safety automaton yields an equivalent game with a state-based safety condition. \end{remark}
+Conversely, taking the product of a game and a deterministic safety automaton yields an equivalent game with a state-based safety condition. \end{rem}